Closure of the Suez Canal (1956–1957)

 The closure of the Suez Canal from November 1956 to April 1957 was caused by the Second Arab–Israeli war, also known as the Suez Crisis, in 1956.
 On 26 July 1956 Egyptian president Gamal Abdel Nasser nationalized the Suez Canal from British and French investors who owned the Suez Canal Company, causing Britain and France to devise a military operation with the help of Israel to invade the Egyptian Sinai Peninsula and have British and French paratroopers drop in to protect the Suez Canal, but the objective was to take the canal back.
 The United States and Soviet Union condemned the invasion and de-escalated the situation by early 1957.

 Oil supply through the canal

-Around 66% of oil that Europe consumed at the time came through the Suez Canal from mostly Arab States.
+Around 67% of oil that Europe consumed at the time came through the Suez Canal from mostly Arab states.

 Aswan Dam project

-The United States was initially going to help fund the Aswan Dam but reneged on their earlier commitment because Egypt was cozying up to Communist influences in the Soviet Union, Czechoslovakia, and recognizing the Chinese Communist Party as the government of China.
+The United States was initially going to help fund the Aswan Dam but reneged on their earlier commitment because they believed Egypt was becoming closer to the Soviet Union, through such actions as purchasing arms from Czechoslovakia, and recognizing the Chinese Communist Party as the government of China.
 Gamal Abdel Nasser nationalized the Suez Canal to get the transit fees from that to help fund the Aswan Dam project.